Vibrations

 professor as the instrument for demonstrating the facts of

 aerial navigation.
-These gyroscopes were attached to a heavy,
+These gyroscopes were attached to a

-the apparatus consisted of tubes, enclosed in as small a space
+other part of the apparatus consisted of tubes, enclosed in

-as possible, being clustered in a circle.
-These tubes, the
+as small a space as possible, being clustered in a circle.

-were coincident to the streams of force acting upon the
+certain chords, which were coincident to the streams of

-planet, focalizing and defocalizing upon its neutral centre.
+force acting upon the planet, focalizing and defocalizing

-The action upon the molecular structure of the mass lifted was
+structure of the mass lifted was based upon the fact that

-based upon the fact that each molecule in the mass possessed a
+each molecule in the mass possessed a north and south pole,

-north and south pole, more strictly speaking, a positive and
+more strictly speaking, a positive and negative pole,

-dip-needle when uninfluenced by extraneous conditions,
+when uninfluenced by extraneous conditions, electrical and

-the earth in the same way as like poles of a magnet repel each
+earth in the same way as like poles of a magnet repel each

 other.
 This repulsion can be diminished and increased